Neotron-Compute/Neotron-500-Hardware/README.md

 * IEEE1284 Parallel Port (26-pin IDC box header as used on PCs)
 * RS232 Port (five-wire, 10-pin IDC box header as used on PCs)
 * 40-pin IDE interface
-* Coin-cell the STM32's real-time clock and battery-backed SRAM
+* Coin-cell for the STM32's real-time clock and battery-backed SRAM
 * SPI and I2C based expansion bus (compatible with the Neotron 32)
 * Additional QuadSPI expansion bus